kytulendu/openfur/readme.md

 v0.1 Moving jaw test video

 This is my first fursuit head and first 3D printable object that I have design.
-The design is a semi realistic skull cat mask, suitable for fursuit head, Halloween costume or cosplay.
+The design is a semi-realistic skull cat mask, suitable for fursuit head, Halloween costume or cosplay.
 Intended as a base to modify into my fursona's fursuit head in future.

-Currently in printable prototype version.
+Currently in beta version.

 Using "Lion - Panthera leo By Lily Wilson" model as base, "3D human head scan by celer" model as head dimension reference and "Jaw Hinge by gootartsis" for the jaw hinge parts.
 Sculpt using Blender.